coiled/python-live-training-template/README.md

 > _Here's an example from the Python for Spreadsheeets Users live session_
 >
-> - Key considerations to take in when transitioning from spreadsheets to Python.
-> - The Data Scientist mindset and keys to success in transitioning to Python.
-> - How to import `.xlsx` and `.csv` files into Python using `pandas`.
+> - How to think about scaling your data science to larger datasets, when it's necessary, and when it's not;
-> - How to filter a DataFrame using `pandas`.
-> - How to create new columns out of your DataFrame for more interesting features.
-> - Perform exploratory analysis of a DataFrame in `pandas`.
-> - How to clean a DataFrame using `pandas` to make it ready for analysis.
-> - Apply common spreadsheets operations such as pivot tables and vlookups in Python using `pandas`.
-> - Create simple, interesting visualizations using `matplotlib`.
+> - Appreciating how scaling data science can be required for both (i) big data sets (this is RAM-bound) and (ii) big models (CPU-bound);
+> - Understanding the landscape of packages for scalable data science in Python (dask, dask-ml, rapids, pyspark, koalas);
+> - Moving from numpy and pandas data workflows for out-of-core computing with dask when your data doesn't fit in RAM;
+> - Doing machine learning at scale with scikit-learn and dask-ml.

 ### B. What technologies, packages, or functions will students use?
 Please be exhaustive.

 > - pandas
+> - numpy
 > - matplotlib
+> - scikit-learn
+> - dask
-> - seaborn
+> - dask-ml

 ### C. What terms or jargon will you define?